ali-security/kin-openapi-8349/README.md

 ## Custom content type for body of HTTP request/response

-By default, the library parses a body of the HTTP request and response if it has one of the following content types: `"text/plain"` or `"application/json"`.
+By default, the library parses a body of the HTTP request and response of [a few content types](https://github.com/getkin/kin-openapi/blob/6da871e0e170b7637eb568c265c08bc2b5d6e7a3/openapi3filter/req_resp_decoder.go#L1264) e.g. `"text/plain"` or `"application/json"`.
 To support other content types you must register decoders for them:

 ```go